 On the other hand, with a belief of regarding the improvement of capital efficiency as the most important factor for the sustainable improvement of corporate value, AICA has set targets for capital efficiency of achieving ROIC exceeding WACC and ROE exceeding cost of equity and is working to further instill management utilizing cost of capital that AICA has been committed to for a quite some time.
-AICA recognizes that cost of equity and WACC for FY2022 are around 6.2% and 5.6%, respectively, and has set the targets of achieving ROE of around 10% and ROIC of around 8% in the medium term.
-Currently, the management and employees are continuously working together to achieve an equity spread to improve shareholder value.
-At the same time, AICA concentrates funds on highly effective capital and business investments centered on projects that contribute to the creation and development of growth business, thereby securing sufficient free cash flow and improving ROIC.
-In FY2023, a ROIC tree was used to promote employees' understanding of ROIC-based management and familiarize them with the concept, and targets that contribute to increasing operating profit and improving the efficiency of invested capital were incorporated in the action plan of each department.
-AICA Group companies are discussing ways to manage and roll out measures that help instill ROIC-based management.
-They plan to implement the measures by the end of FY2024.
-As a result of AICA's commitment to improving profitability, in addition to management focused on capital efficiency, ROE and ROIC for FY2023 increased to 9.9% and 8.9% respectively, which created significantly more free cash flow compared with the previous year.
-In FY2024, AICA held discussions with part of our shareholders, with an eye to reducing and selling cross-held shares.
+AICA recognizes that cost of equity and WACC for FY2024 are around 6.5% and 5.7%, respectively, and has set the targets of achieving ROE of 10% or more and ROIC of 9% or more in the medium term.
+The management and employees are continuously working together to achieve an equity spread to improve shareholder value.
+At the same time, AICA concentrates funds on highly effective capital and business investments centered on projects that contribute to the creation and development of growth business, thereby securing sufficient free cash flow.
+From FY2023, a ROIC tree was used to promote employees' understanding of ROIC-based management and familiarize them with the concept, and targets that contribute to increasing operating profit and improving the efficiency of invested capital were incorporated in the action plan of each department.
+AICA Group Companies have also discussed ways to manage and roll out measures that help instill ROIC-based management from FY2024 and implemented the measures in FY2025.
+As a result, ROE and ROIC for FY2024 increased to 10.1% and 9.6%, respectively.

+In addition, in FY2024, AICA held discussions with part of our shareholders, with an eye to reducing and selling cross-held shares.
 In response to their intention to sell our shares identified in the discussions, a secondary offering of AICA's shares was conducted to offer smooth sales opportunities and expand the target shareholder base.
-To enhance shareholder returns and improve capital efficiency while mitigating short-term impacts on the supply and demand of our shares, AICA also decided to buy back up to 1.5 million shares or shares worth up to 4.0 billion yen.
-As for shareholder returns, under the Medium-Term Business Plan, AICA continues our basic policy of a progressive dividend in order to meet the expectations of shareholders and investors.
+To enhance shareholder returns and improve capital efficiency while mitigating short-term impacts on the supply and demand of our shares, AICA also bought back 1.20 million shares, or shares worth approximately 4.0 billion yen.
+As for shareholder returns, under the current Medium-Term Business Plan, AICA follows the basic policy of a progressive dividend in order to meet the expectations of shareholders and investors and is working to maintain stable dividend distributions.
 On this basis, AICA will consider flexible share buybacks to further enhance shareholder returns.
-The annual dividend for FY2023 was 112 yen (an increase of 3 yen).
-AICA has never reduced dividends in the past 26 years, and achieved a dividend increase for 15 consecutive years.
-In addition, an annual dividend of 116 yen (an increase of 4 yen) is planned for FY2024.
-AICA has also decided on the aforementioned share buyback.
+The annual dividend for FY2024 was 126 yen (an increase of 14 yen).
+AICA has never reduced dividends in the past 27 years, and achieved a dividend increase for 16 consecutive years.
+In addition, an annual dividend of 136 yen (an increase of 10 yen) is planned for FY2025.
+AICA has also decided to buy back up to 2.25 million shares, or shares worth up to 6.0 billion yen.
 AICA will continue to strive for the improvement of capital efficiency in both management and execution, and aim to enhance corporate value sustainably and maximize shareholder value.
 For details of the current state analysis of the current situation at the time of formulation in the Medium-Term Business Plan and targets, please refer to the Medium-Term Business Plan "Value Creation 3000 & 300."
 For the progress on targets, please refer to the AICA Report (Integrated Report) and the financial results presentation materials at the end of each fiscal year.